-This is a very special time for children and parents.
+This a very special time for children and parents.
 The introduction to school life for our children is a gradual process, with great emphasis placed on a happy and secure experience for each child.
 Some children require more time than others to settle in and both school and home must work together in supporting their differing needs.

-We hold an introductory meeting for new Reception parents and a series of preliminary visits enable parents and children to become familiar with the school, staff and classroom.
+We usually hold an introductory meeting for new Reception parents and a series of preliminary visits enable parents and children to become familiar with the school, staff and classroom.
 Reception Year staff are also available to visit children at home early in the Autumn Term.

 The Home Visit is a valuable opportunity to meet your child's teacher in the relaxed setting of your own home and to discuss your child in some detail.
 It also enables your child to meet their teacher in a familiar place and really supports their transition to school.
 We strong urge all parents to take up this offer!

 Initially all children attend for the morning session only; they gradually extend their day/s as their confidence and stamina grow, until they attend full-time.
 Pacing your child’s introduction to school to their individual needs will have long-term benefits.